RomanBoegli/OptimizHelper/README.md

 ```

-Maximum flow of a directed graph provided a edge list (cost is irrelevant here).
+Maximum flow of a directed graph provided an edge list (cost is irrelevant here).
 ```console
 $ cat edges.csv
 from,to,weight,cost